Global Carleman estimates for waves and applications: Application to an inverse problem

 Let us consider the inverse problem defined in \eqref{EqW}.
 In this section, we shall propose an algorithm based on the Carleman estimate \eqref{CarlemT-0} and a data assimilation approach.
 Let us recall that the unknown is the potential $Q = Q(x)$, that we aim at recovering from the measurement of the normal derivative of the solution $W[Q]$ of \eqref{EqW} on $\Gamma_0 \times (0,T)$.
 We also assume that $Q \in L^\infty_{\leq m}(\Omega)$ for some given constant $m>0$.

-Let us also mention that we are working under the geometrical assumption \eqref{GCC-multiplier}--\eqref{GCC-Time}, and the function $\varphi$ we shall consider below always satisfies \eqref{GCC-Time-Beta} such that Theorem \ref{ThmCarleman-t=0} holds when the parameter $s$ is large enough.
+Let us also mention that we are working under the geometrical assumptions \eqref{GCC-multiplier}--\eqref{GCC-Time}, and the function $\varphi$ we shall consider below always satisfies \eqref{GCC-Time-Beta} such that Theorem \ref{ThmCarleman-t=0} holds when the parameter $s$ is large enough.

 As said in the introduction, one can find in \cite{Baudouin01} the proof of the fact that the additional information $\partial_\nu W[Q]$ on $\Gamma_0 \times (0,T)$ allows to identify $Q$ uniquely within the class of potentials in $L^\infty_{\leq m}(\Omega)$.
 Our approach will go further, providing an explicit algorithm to compute $Q$.